ManticoreGamesInc/platform-documentation/src/tutorials/photo_booth.md

 #### Connect Button Event

 Connect up the button that is used to take the screen shot.
-You can not just pass `TakePhoto` as the listener function, because the listener function will receive some parameters (i.e. the button clicked), and the `TakePhoto` function expects either `nil` or a **Player** object.
+You can not just pass `TakePhoto` as the listener function, because the listener function will receive some parameters (that is the button clicked), and the `TakePhoto` function expects either `nil` or a **Player** object.

 ```lua
 TAKE_PHOTO_BUTTON.clickedEvent:Connect(function()